Women's Candidates Tournament 2026: Qualification

+Humpy Koneru withdrew a week before the tournament began, citing safety concerns in Cyprus due to the 2026 Iran war.
+Anna Muzychuk, the next highest scoring player in the FIDE Women's Events Series, was brought on as a replacement.

 FIDE Women's Events 2024–25

-In conjunction with the Open Candidates Tournament 2026, the runner-up of the previous championship match no longer automatically qualifies, unlike any previous Women's Candidates Tournament.
-Instead, the 2025 match is part of the FIDE Women's Events 2024–25, a new qualification path which is a circuit that includes the 2024 and 2025 World Rapid and Blitz Championships, the Grand Prix series, the World Cup and the Grand Swiss.
-A player's score is the sum of her highest scores in up to 5 qualifying events.
+In conjunction with the Open Candidates Tournament 2026, the runner-up of the previous championship match no longer automatically qualified, unlike any previous Women's Candidates Tournament.
+Instead, the 2025 match was part of the FIDE Women's Events 2024–25, a new qualification path which was a circuit that included the 2024 and 2025 World Rapid and Blitz Championships, the Grand Prix series, the World Cup and the Grand Swiss.
+A player's score was the sum of her highest scores in up to 5 qualifying events.